 A professional portfolio is the makeup artist’s best tool.
 For some people, reading or hearing about your work is fine but pictures of your gorgeous makeup will convince them to hire you.

-Well organized, professionally displayed photos of your best work shows preparedness.
+Well-organized, professionally displayed photos of your best work show preparedness.
 Prospective clients and employers pay more for the services of makeup artists with impressive portfolios than those who expect to be hired without proof of their skill.

 If you’re looking for ways to improve, you’ve already got the right idea.
 A positive attitude won’t immediately increase your makeup artist salary, but it plays a role in reaching your goals.